 II) image_prediction

-Need this be a separate table?
-This upon examination does satisfy the condition for tidiness - each type of observational unit must be a table This does not need to be a separate table
+This does not need to be a separate table

 III) twitter_data

-Need this be a separate table?
-This needs to examined since maybe this may not satisfy the condition for tidiness - each type of observational unit must be a table This does not need to be a separate table.
+This does not need to be a separate table.

 Quality

 Quality issues in data are resolved in this section

 Retweets are to be removed.
 For this we can check retweeted_status_id columns and remove if not null.
 As already stated earlier, the replies are all from WeRateDogs and hence will be retained for analysis.
 I will also drop the 3 columns that captures retweet information since that is no longer required.